7aitsev/simon/README.md

 sudo install -m 0555 -o root -g root simon.sh /usr/local/bin/simon
 ```

-You have to have root priviliges in order to successfully run the last command above.
+You have to have root privileges in order to successfully run the last command above.

 ## Usage:

 ```
-simon [OPTIONS]`
+simon [OPTIONS]
 ```

 OPTIONS